- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 jq to analyze the exported file.

-Please don't dump a too big directory in online system as it may slow down the server.
+Please don't dump a directory that is too big in an online system as it may slow down the server.

-Starting with JuiceFS v1.0.0, the client automatically backups metadata and copies it to the object storage every hour, regardless of whether the file system is mounted via the
+Starting with JuiceFS v1.0.0, the client automatically backs up metadata and copies it to the object storage every hour, regardless of whether the file system is mounted via the

 mount command or accessed via the JuiceFS S3 gateway and Hadoop Java SDK.